formkit/docs-content/guides/create-a-tailwind-theme.md

 This guide assumes you are using a standard Vue 3 build tool like Vite, Nuxt 3, or Vue CLI that will allow you to import <code>.vue</code> single file components.
 </callout>

-## Inline Usage
+## Inline usage

-In the context of a `.vue` file that represents a component it's possible to create a tailwind theme using the `section-key` class props or the `classes` prop provided by FormKit.
+In the context of a `.vue` file that represents a component, it's possible to create a Tailwind theme using the `section-key` [class props](/essentials/styling#section-key-class-props) or the `classes` [prop](/essentials/styling#classes-prop) provided by FormKit.

-If your component represents your entire form and your project only has a requirement for a single form this may be all that you need to do.
-Here is an example of applying the same Tailwind classes to a FormKit `text` input using both the `section-key` props and the `classes` prop.
+If your component represents your entire form and your project only requires a single form, this may be all that you need.
+Here is an example of applying the same Tailwind classes to a FormKit `text` input using both the `section-key` props and the `classes` prop:

 <example
   file="/_content/examples/guides/tailwind-theme/inline-usage/example.vue"